thibo73800/metacar/README.md

 the [slack channel](https://join.slack.com/t/metacar/shared_invite/enQtMzgyODI4NDMzMDc0LTY1MjIwNzk1MTAzOTBiZjJlOGUwM2YyYjA3MzBmNjQyNjUyMDZkOGNkYmU0MmUyYzUzNGRhNGJhZDE1M2EzNzM) ask questions and talk about all your fantastic ideas!

 To start developing with metacar check out the Documentation and the [API Reference](http://metacar-project.com/docs/modules/_index_.html)

+You can also take a look at the [online demo](https://www.metacar-project.com).

 # Documentation